 Imagine you’re the customer and you’ve just called about a problem, an issue that is pretty serious to you.
 Now imagine the employee on the other end of the phone says, “Someone will get back to you.”
 Would that work for you?
 It would be unsettling to me, and to many customers.
 Customers need and prefer specificity.
 Someone will get back to you is vague and wide open.
 It would be better to say, “I am passing this on to our Review Team, and someone from our Review Team will reach out to you by email in 5-7 days.”
 Being specific helps customers to relax and trust you, and it minimizes the chances that they’ll be calling you back in 3 or 4 days wondering what’s going on.

 4. “Sir, I need you to calm down.”

 If your significant other told you to take it easy in the middle of an argument, would that make you take it easy?
 Probably not.
 More likely, you would become more intense.
 Guess what?
 Telling an angry customer to calm down won’t make him go easy either.
 You’re better off to address the anger head-on, “I realize you’re upset Mr. Kelly.
 I want to get to the bottom of this just as much as you do.”

 5. “I’m fine.”

 I was sitting in my office listening to recorded calls from one of my clients, as I often do ahead of a customer experience workshop.
 On one call a customer said, “Hi Paul!
 How are you?”
-And Paul, the employee, said, “I’m fine.”
+And Paul, the employee, said, “I’m all right.”
 That’s it.
 That’s all he said.
 How rude!
 If someone asks how you are, common courtesy calls for you to respond in a friendly manner.
 You can be friendly even without asking the customer how they are.
 Here’s how you do that, “I’m well.
 How nice of you to ask.
 How may I help you this afternoon?”